 Cyber criminals therefore gratefully exploit this false sense of security.
 Increasingly, they ensure that the website, which they use in a phishing attack, for example, also offers an HTTPS-connection.
 Cyber criminals expect visitors to be reassured by the symbol that the browser displays when it recognises an HTTPS-connection.

-Bear in mind: the green lock in your browser which confirms an HTTPS-connection does not protect you against a phishing attack or other forms of fraud.
+Bear in mind: the closed lock in your browser which confirms an HTTPS-connection does not protect you against a phishing attack or other forms of fraud.
 Always be on your guard, and think carefully before you click on a link in an email!